jacqizee/BetterCred/README.md

 * A "Bonus" section to the site that contains active credit card bonus offers that users can filter through
 * Adding a "Learn" section to the site containing articles for further reading for users who want to learn about credit, credit cards, etc.
 * Down the line, maybe even a forum for users to discuss amongst themselves
-  * In which case, adding capability for users to set their profile picture, and incorportating cloud storage for uploaded images
+  * In which case, adding capability for users to set their profile picture, and incorporating cloud storage for uploaded images

 ## Credits: